-The guidelines on pp. xvi-xviii of the text are a good starting point (see below).
+The guidelines on pp. xvi-xviii of the text (p. vi-viii in the PDF version) are a good starting point (see below).
 You should have all or most of the things listed there, including the "Introduction" section, though you do not have to put everything in the same order and style as suggested there (but you may).